shiveshnavin/ifct2017.github.io/read/terms.md

 ## VI.
 PRIVACY

-Subhajit Sahu believes strongly in protecting user privacy and providing you with notice of Subhajit Sahu use of data.
-Please refer to Subhajit Sahu privacy policy, incorporated by reference herein, that is posted on the Website.
+Merferry believes strongly in protecting user privacy and providing you with notice of Merferry use of data.
+Please refer to Merferry privacy policy, incorporated by reference herein, that is posted on the Website.